arn-c0de/Crawllama/README.md

 ./setup.sh
 ```

+Note: After the initial setup, you must select at least one LLM model during setup.
+If a model is already installed, you can skip this step—otherwise, selection is required to avoid errors in the test program.

 The setup script:
 - ✅ Checks Python version (3.10+)
 - ✅ Creates virtual environment
+- ✅ Lets you select features and LLM models to install (core is always installed)
-- ✅ Installs all dependencies
+- ✅ Installs all selected dependencies
 - ✅ Creates necessary directories
 - ✅ Copies `.env.example` to `.env`
 - ✅ Checks Ollama status